firezone/firezone/docs/docs/usage/manage.md

 ---
 layout: default
-title: Manage Firezone
+title: Manage Installation
 nav_order: 1
 parent: Usage
 ---

-# Using Firezone
+# Manage Installation

+---

 Your Firezone installation can be managed via the `firezone-ctl` command, as shown below.
 Most subcommands require prefixing with `sudo`.